-If you've got limited space at home but would still like to see some muscular development and strength gains, the multi-gym could be the answer.
+The multi-gym could be the answer if you've got limited space at home but would still like to see some muscular development and strength gains.
 Plus, if you speak to any fitness expert worth their salt, they will almost unanimously agree that targeted strength training (when performed correctly) is one of the greatest weapons in the war against flab.

 These compact lever and pulley systems (and the more great Bowflex alternative) pack many features into comparatively small home gym equipment, with the ability to adjust various sliders to work a multitude of body parts.

 Granted, the spread of weights in the more affordable models might be a limiting factor for some, but it's incredible the progress that can be made with a multi-gym rig, some well-planned workouts and good form.
 It could be all you need if you're looking to assemble the best home gym setup.

 One way to ensure you receive a gym-quality workout is to purchase the sort of equipment that resides in your local fitness centre and slap it in a spare room at home.
 The Life Fitness G7 multi-gym (opens in new tab)(retailer link) is a professional-grade setup for private use, featuring hefty dual weight stacks, fully adjustable twin pulleys and the option of a malleable bench that hits several incline and decline settings.

 Throw in the chin-up bar, and you have an all-encompassing system that has the ability to work out almost every conceivable muscle group in the body.
 To do so, it measures over two metres tall, around two metres wide and the same depth, which is quite a lot of floor space to take up.
 It's not cheap either.